CALL FOR SUBMISSIONS

 Deadline for Presenters to register and confirm attendance at MusEd'21: 24 July 2021

-Deadline for Full Paper modifications and Video Presentation Submission: 30 July 2021
+Deadline for Full Paper modifications: 30 July 2021

 Spoken Papers will be allocated 25 minutes consisting of 20 minutes for the presentation (pre-recorded) and 5 minutes for Questions and Answers (Q&A) which will be conducted live.

 Spoken Paper submissions must conform to one of two formats: either only Abstract OR Abstract and Full Paper.

 Abstract (Abstrak di dalam Bahasa Malaysia dibenarkan untuk guru-guru pendidikan muzik sekolah)